-There are few roads in the world that resonate like Route 66 – filled with glamour, adventure and nostalgia; the route embodies everything that a roadtrip should be about.
+Few roads in the world resonate like Route 66 – filled with glamour, adventure and nostalgia; the route embodies everything that a road trip should be about.

 In collaboration with Hayes & Jarvis' Roadtrip Recommender, here are five reasons why Route 66 is the journey of a lifetime: